You should give up Chardonnay and get addicted to Graševina!

 Like Chardonnay, Graševina is also very often the first wine one tastes (and sometimes it remains the only wine one drinks).
 Another similarity between the two is that the style of Graševina wine depends on the style of the winemaker so you can find: dry wine, semi-dry and sweet wine.
 Also, Graševina gives very good results as an orange wine.

 BUT, most Graševina is drank as fresh wine and mixed with sparkling water.
 Yes, that’s right, with sparkling water.
-This mixture is called GEMIŠT (our version of spritz) and is one of the favourite drinks in Croatia.
+This mixture is called GEMIŠT (our version of spritz) and is one of the favorite drinks in Croatia.
 You can make gemišt with other fresh white wine, but THE gemišt is made of Graševina.

 Gemišt has a cult status in Croatian tradition – it’s sort of a national drink.
 Of course, there are different wine-to-water ratios and each has a name.
 Yeah, it’s kind of a religious thing this gemišt.